LastOliveGames/becsy/docs/guide/architecture/queries.md

 this.query(q => q.changed.with(Box).and.with(Transform).track);
 ```

 We express the query as usual, but append `track` to any component types whose changes we want to track.
 (You must track at least one component type.)
+Note that when tracking specific enum component types, a write to another component in the same enum can sometimes trigger the query too.

 Newly added entities will *not* be included in the `changed` list, even if their fields were written to after the component was added.
 Basically, an entity will be in at most one of the `added`, `removed`, and `changed` lists &mdash; they never overlap.
 For convenience, you can request a list that combines any of these attributes instead: